Sugandhi13/quiz-india/README.md

 This page have 2 features explained below.

 - **User Info Section** : This section display the Username, difficulty level of the quiz choosen by user and current score of user.
 - **Question & Answer Area** : This section displays one question at a time with 4 options to user.
 Out of 4 one option has correct answer and 3 incorrect.
 Once user select an option and click on 'Submit' button.
 The quiz move to next question with 4 options with respect to that question and the cycle continues.
 If the user has answered correctly then the score will be updated with +10 points.
-But, if the users answers incorrectly the score will updated with -5 points.
+But, if the users answers incorrectly the score will updated with -5 points and an alert is generated that shows correct answer to the user.
 If the user try to click on Submit button without selecting any option an alert message will be shown to user to select any one option to move forward with quiz.

 ![Quizpage-Image](/assets/images/quizpage.jpg)